-The logical part of you thinks it's impossible to spend $1,200 each month when your paycheck is only $1,000.
+The logical part of you thinks it's impossible to spend $2,000 each month when your paycheck is only $1,500.
 Spending more than you make is easier than you think.
-So easy, you might be doing it without realizing it.
-Dipping into savings, borrowing from others, and using credit are a few ways you can spend more money than you bring in.
+Dipping into savings, borrowing from others, and using credit are ways you can spend more money than you bring in.

 Keep your spending within your monthly income so that you're living within your means and not creating debt.
 Reduce your spending below your income and use the extra money to pay down your debt.

-You can resolve this bad habit the same way you stop spending more money than you make - by reducing your expenses and relying only on your income to pay for your wants and needs.
+You can resolve this bad habit by reducing your expenses and relying only on your income to pay for your wants and needs.
+Emphasis on "needs."

-Another bad habit that leads to debt is choosing credit over cash when you actually have the cash.
-You might want to get the goods (or services) without having to pay for them, but the convenience of holding on to the money in your wallet comes at a cost.
+Another bad habit that leads to debt is choosing credit over cash when you have the cash.
+This convenience of holding on to the money in your wallet comes at a cost.
 Chances are, if you don't want to pay for it today, you're not going to want to pay for it tomorrow.

-To change this bad habit, you have to be willing to pay for what you want with the money you've earned.
-Realize that while you can postpone payment by using credit, you'll end up paying more than if you'd just spent your own cash.
+To change this bad habit, you must be willing to pay for what you want with the money you've earned.
+While you can postpone payment by using credit, you'll end up paying more than if you spent your cash.